Study on an Investigational Yellow Fever Vaccine Compared With YF-VAX in Adults in the USA (VYF02)

 - Known history of flavivirus infection.

-- Known systemic hypersensitivity to any of the vaccine components, eggs, or history of
+- Known systemic hypersensitivity to any of the vaccine components, eggs, or history of a life-threatening reaction to the vaccines used in the study or to a vaccine containing any of the same substances.

 - Known history or laboratory evidence of human immunodeficiency virus infection.